Neocryptoquant/solana-security-template/README.md

 amm                    6 tests
 ```

-Each test demonstrates:
-1. Insecure version accepts the attack
-2. Secure version rejects the attack
-3. Normal operations work on both
+Each test demonstrates that the insecure version accepts the attack, while the secure version mitigates the attack.
+Normal operations work on both versions.

 ## Project Structure